jiezhoucs/must-read/notes/mem_safety/safe_impl/2015-FreeSentry-NDSS15.md

   4 bits to the address of the pointer's PRI item.

-At memory allocation, the label lookup table is updated; the address of the pointer to the new object is registered in the object lookup table and the pointer and related information is registered in the PRI table.
+At memory allocation, the label lookup table is updated; the address of the pointer to the new object is registered in both the object lookup table and the pointer lookup table; the pointer and related information is registered in the PRI.
 When a pointer is updated, it is looked up via the pointer lookup table and the corresponding entry in the PRI is updated.